isabella232/abacus/README.md

 Besides the automated unit tests and E2E tests, there is sometimes a need for manual intervention due to factors not acceptable in during automation, e.g., waiting for an access token to naturally expire to ensure the user is re-prompted to authenticate and authorize.

-Once a user is authenticated and they authorize Abacus to have access, we save the authorization info in local storage under the key `abacus_auth_info`.
+Once a user is authenticated and they authorize Abacus to have access, we save the authorization info in local storage under the key `experiments_auth_info`.
 To simulate using Abacus on a new browser or the access token expiring, you can remove this item from local storage using the Chrome devtools > Application tab.

 ### Verification